-Pull-ups are tough.
-Most people avoid them all together because it can be embarrassing to look foolish to try and just hang from the bar.
+A Pullup is tough.
+Most people avoid doing them because it can be embarrassing to look foolish to try and just hang from the bar.

-But just because you can not perform a pull-up does not mean you should avoid the exercise all together.
-The pull-up is one of the best exercises you can do for back strength and is a fundamental movement that everyone should be able to do .
+But just because you can not perform a pull-up does not mean you should avoid the exercise altogether.
+The pull-up is one of the best exercises you can do for back strength and is a fundamental movement that everyone should be able to do.

 It took me nearly three months of hard work and discipline in the Marines to get myself to do 20 or more.